marwoj/seed-spring-vue-aws-ec2/README.md

    > docker ps
 1. Open application in a browser: http://89.187.123.456:8081 Note: *replace ip address with your Elastic IP*

 Note: *Configuration of EC2 instance is required only for the first time.
-For consecutive deploys, script ' run-redeploy-ip.sh' can be used - it runs `playbook-push.yml` and `playbook-run.yml`*
+For consecutive deploys, script *run-redeploy-ip.sh* can be used - it runs `playbook-push.yml` and `playbook-run.yml`*
 ___

 ## Domain assigned to EC2 instance